Ordinal numbers express numerical sequences, positioning elements in a list.

 - Our house is the fourth on the left.

-— “I’ve been to Spain five times.”
-(Five = Cardinal number).
+♦ “I’ve been to Spain five times.” = The total number of times I’m in Spain (Five = cardinal number).

 Let’s revise this content within the [Form] section.
 Take a look at the [Example] section that shows its use within a context.